-And even the taste makes us think of Autumn, the delicate sweetness of the roasted butternut squash combined with the awesome fluffy texture of the couscous make a great meal that even fussy ones can't refuse.
+And even the taste makes us think of Fall, the delicate sweetness of the roasted butternut squash combined with the awesome fluffy texture of the couscous make a great meal that even fussy ones can't refuse.

 So, why not add one more dish to that never-ending list of goodies you have planned for the big day?
 It's dead easy to prepare this couscous stuffed squash, and will surely be a big hit.

 Couscous can't be easier to cook.
 All it needs is boiling flavourful liquid (or just water) to make a meal in less than 5 minutes.
 It can be plain and boring on its own, l know.

 If you choose not to top the squash with cheese, then you've got a wonderful dish suitable for vegans too.
 So many ways to transform this dish, just make it the way you most like it!

-If you’ve tried my COUSCOUS STUFFED BUTTERNUT SQUASH or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my HEALTHY VEGETARIAN STUFFED BUTTERNUT SQUASH or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.